GalaxyGamingBoy/6502-Microcontroller/JOURNAL.md

 A lot of time today was spent trying to figure out not intutive and cross checking that the SRAM timings work fine.
 I also spent a lot of time researching the correct footprints from LCSC that I will need to have in order to begin the design of the PCB module.

 The most important change for today is the reworked memory map which priorities RAM space than ROM space.
+As such after a lot of research and brainstorming the most optimal ways to get the best of both worlds I had 3 viable solutions.

+- Use a multiplexer IC
+- Use a 6502 ready address IC
+- Make a custom combination by arranging the logic gates in different ways

+Avoiding cost and wanting to do it myself I opted for the 3rd option and switched the logic gates in a way so we have more ram and less rom, as I view wram being more important especially when comparated to the relative efficient assembly rom that will be put.

 Here is a map of the new memory space:

 | From   | To     | Usage |
 | ------ | ------ | ----- |